gvilums/mitscriptc/README.md

 ### 6S081 Skeleton Code

-This repository hosts the skeleton code for 6.S081, a class for building a virtual machine for Python-like language called MITScript.
+This repository hosts the skeleton code for 6.S081, a class for building a virtual machine for a Python-like language called MITScript.

 #### Virtual Machine Setup

-Here are the basic dependencies on Ubuntu 18.04.1 (LTS) to get the skeleton up and running.
+Here are the basic dependencies on Ubuntu 18.04.1 (LTS) to get the skeleton up and running:

 ```
 sudo apt install git